-EEE 4702 Control System I Sessional Credit Hours: 1.5 Contact Hours: 3 per Week
+EEE 4702 Control System I Sessional

 This course consists of two parts.
 In the first part, students will perform experiments to verify practically the theories and concepts learned in EEE 4701.
 In the second part, students will design simple systems using the principles learned in EEE 4701.